Back

 The difference lies in:

-Cash flow: payment happens long after the purchase
+Cash flow: payment occurs long after the purchase

 Digitizing the catalog and checkout is part of the solution.
-But without addressing these factors in the payment step, the experience remains incomplete.
+But without addressing these factors at the payment step, the experience remains incomplete.

 What is missing: Built-in B2B payment logic